 (b) in any other case — 12 months after the commencement day.

-(5) Subsection (4) does not apply if the employee and his or her employer agree to that effect in writing.
+(5) Subsection (4) does not apply if the employee and employer agree to that effect in writing.

 (6) Subsection (4) does not apply in respect of a period of continuous employment prior to the commencement day in respect of which the employee has become entitled to take long service leave.